WorksApplications/chiVe/evaluation/README.md

 ## Setup

 Download datasets.
-The default task setup files (`resources/**/*.yaml`) assume datasets are located under `data/`, otherwise you need to modify it.
+The default task setting files (`resources/**/*.yaml`) assume datasets are located under `data/`, otherwise you need to modify it.

-Download word vectors, and set the path in the vec setup file (`resources/vec/*.yaml`).
+Download word vectors, and set the path in the vec setting file (`resources/vec/*.yaml`).
-The default vec setup file assumes to use `gensim.KeyedVector` format.
+The default vec setting assumes to use `gensim.KeyedVector` format.

 Install modules by `pip install -r requirements.txt`.